jbherreros/adiiu-dashboard/README.md

     - index.js: where we define all the interactions with the DOM
     - charts.js: where all chart functions are defined for its creation at index.js

+A filter settings menu has been implemented to change the data that is displayed on the charts.
+You can find it at charts.js at line 421.

 ## License

-This license lets others remix, adapt, and build upon your work non-commercially, and although their new works must also acknowledge you and be non-commercial, they don’t have to license their derivative works on the same terms.
+This license lets others remix, adapt, and build upon your work non-commercially, and although their new works must also acknowledge you and be non-commercial, they do not have to license their derivative works on the same terms.

 [![License: CC BY-NC 4.0](https://licensebuttons.net/l/by-nc/4.0/80x15.png)](https://creativecommons.org/licenses/by-nc/4.0/)